equinor/APS-Facies/docs/APS user guide/Prepare facies probabilities/README.md

 ---
 title: Prepare facies probabilities
 ---
 Preparation of facies probabilities is a necessary step prior to defining an APS job.
+Typical workflow is:

-Typical workflow is:- Make probability logs
+- Make probability logs

 - Make probability trends